Feb 24, 2026

 By switching to a digital visitor management system (VMS), you can tackle all these problems at once.
 Visitors can quickly check themselves in via a kiosk or with a QR code after pre-registering.
 Their host is automatically notified, which significantly reduces waiting times.
 You have a real-time attendance list for daily monitoring and evacuations.
 Data is securely processed and stored in encrypted form in the cloud, where it is only accessible to authorized persons.

 A good visitor policy prioritizes the guest experience.
 However, things often go wrong: busy and noisy lobbies, long check-in lines, disorganized paper lists, hosts who are not notified in time, and inadequate information about routes, parking, identification, and signage.
-The result is confusion upon arrival and a difficult check-in process.

 A sloppy reception undermines trust before the conversation even begins.
 It comes across as unprofessional and careless, making it more difficult to start conversations and reducing the likelihood of cooperation.
 Visitors tend to remember the poor reception more than the meeting’s content.